savinduekanayake/Search-engine/README.md

 ## Data

-Dataset contains the all the parliment ministers scraped from this [website](http://www.manthri.lk/si/politicians).
+Dataset contains the all the parliament ministers scraped from this [website](http://www.manthri.lk/si/politicians).

 * Name
 * Gender